-Launched in 1996, Kansas Policy Institute or KPI, is a Wichita, Kansas based think tank, focusing on state and local policy issues in Kansas, and describing itself as advocates for free-market solutions.
-The Chairman and co-founder of the Kansas Policy Institute is George Pearson.
-He is also a member of the Board of Directors of Atlas Network and he also served as a director for the Libertarian Cato Institute and the Institute for Humane Studies, among many other organizations.
-George Pearson according to a Politico article is a former member of the John Birch Society in Wichita, which has been described as a radical right organization that promotes conspiracies.
+Launched in 1996, Kansas Policy Institute or KPI is a Wichita, Kansas-based think tank focusing on state and local policy issues in Kansas and describing itself as an advocate for free-market solutions.
+The Chairman and co-founder of the Kansas Policy Institute are George Pearson.
+He is also a member of the Board of Directors of Atlas Network, and he also served as a director for the Libertarian Cato Institute and the Institute for Humane Studies, among many other organizations.
+George Pearson, according to a Politico article, is a former member of the John Birch Society in Wichita, which has been described as a radical right organization that promotes conspiracies.
 In this article, sourcing a book written by Clayton A. Coppin, who is a researcher from George Mason University, summarizes Pearson’s arguments “It would be necessary to use ambiguous and misleading names, obscure the true agenda, and conceal the means of control.
-This is the method that Charles Koch would soon practice in his charitable giving, and later in his political actions.”
+This is the method that Charles Koch would soon practice in his charitable giving and later in his political actions.”

 Dave Trabert is the President of the Kansas Policy Institute and, according to SourceWatch, is a member of ALEC’s Tax and Fiscal Policy Task Force and Barry Poulson and Jonathan Williams both from KPI, are also associated with the same ALEC task force.
 Poulson as an adviser and Williams on staff as the task force director.
 “ALEC has pushed for repealing the Affordable Care Act, has opposed Medicaid expansion, and has endorsed rolling back environmental regulations.
 Alec pushed the Trump administration to rescind federal findings that greenhouse gas emissions are harmful, a move that even ExxonMobil opposes.”